Security at OriginChain.

 One bearer token, one TenantId, one DNS record per instance.
 Tokens are bound to a single tenant at issue time.
 A slug or route mismatch returns 403 - it never returns a row.

-Every storage key is prefixed with a BLAKE3 hash of the TenantId.
-Even inside the substrate's own indices, lookups outside a tenant's prefix are unreachable by construction.
+Every storage key is scoped to a single TenantId.
+Even inside the engine's own internal indices, lookups outside a tenant's scope are unreachable by construction.
 Defense in depth, behind the physical boundary.

 Encrypted, end to end.